Characteristics of the Sport

 Life on the Circuit

-• Being clear about their nutritional goals and staying committed to them while travelling.
+Being clear about nutritional goals and staying committed to them while travelling.

-• Taking a supply of snacks or food that they are used to having in their home environment.
-For example, breakfast cereal, dried biscuits, crackers or rice cakes, cereal bars, especially where food availability is limited.
+Taking a supply of snacks or food that they are used to having in their home environment, particularly those not available where they are traveling, and when traveling to places with limited food availability.
+For example, breakfast cereal, dried biscuits, crackers or rice cakes, Vegemite, cereal bars.

 See the fact sheets under the ‘Travel’ section for further information.

-This fact sheet is based on AIS / National team athletes and is therefore specific to these athletes.
-Written by AIS Sports Nutrition, last updated June 2009. © Australian Sports Commission.
+This fact sheet is based on Tennis Australia National team athletes and is therefore specific to these athletes.
+Written by AIS Sports Nutrition, last updated October 2013. © Australian Sports Commission.